Vyacheslav von Plehve: Biography

-In 1881 he investigated the murder of Alexander II and then joined the Interior Ministry as a Director of the Department of Police, also in charge of the Secret Police.
+In 1881, he investigated the murder of Alexander II and then joined the Interior Ministry as a Director of the Department of Police, also in charge of the Secret Police.
 He is credited with the destruction of numerous "People's Will" terrorist groups.

-He became a member of the Governing Senate in 1884 and assistant minister of Interior in 1885.
-As an assistant minister, at first under Count Dmitry Tolstoy and later under his successor, Ivan Durnovo, Plehve had shown definite administrative talent.
+He became a member of the Governing Senate in 1884 and assistant minister of the Interior in 1885.
+As an assistant minister, at first under Count Dmitry Tolstoy (in office 1882-1889) and later under his successor, Ivan Durnovo (in office 1889-1895), Plehve had shown definite administrative talent.